Dispelling Hypnosis Myths

 Some people think that hypnosis requires them to go into a deep sleep where they have no recollection or remembrance of what happens during hypnosis.
 This myth comes from old Hollywood movies and traditional hypnotherapy techniques from years gone by where the hypnotherapist would ask the client to watch the watch, and then ask them to fall into a deep sleep.

-Using new hypnosis techniques requires the client to only be in a light to medium state of relaxation, during which the client will have heightened awareness and will hear what the hypnotherapist says.
-Because you will hear every word during hypnosis that means you have hypnotised yourself.
+Using new hypnosis techniques requires the client to only be in a light to medium state of relaxation, during which the client has heightened awareness, and hears what the hypnotherapist says.

-Most importantly, all hypnosis is self hypnosis where the client is hypnotising themselves by following the suggestions given by the hypnotherapist.
-During hypnosis, the client is always in control of the suggestions that they accept and that they act upon.
+During hypnosis, the client is always in control of the suggestions that they accept, and that they act upon.